alex-susi/baseball_proj_1/README.md

 * I then ran a separate regression for each position
 1. Catchers: *Salary = RE24 + DEF*
 2. Non-catchers: *Salary = RE24 + UZR/150*
-* I decided to use separate regressions for each position
+* I decided to use separate regressions for each position, since teams may care more about offense for some positions and more about defense for others

 ## Performance of Models